getphyllo/phyllo-connect-reactnative/example/README.md

 ### 🔑 Add your client ID and secrets to `example/.env` file

+> Assuming you have a client ID and secret, if not reach out at contact@getphyllo.com

 Set the environment to `development` or `production` or `sandbox`

 ```